Article Provided by The Law Offices of Daniel J Miller

 Most searches of individuals occur subsequent to arrest for other crimes

-or in situations where the police have reasonable to believe that the
+or in situations where the police have reason to believe that the person

-limits the officer's search to the outer portions of the defendant's
+down" search which limits the officer's search to the outer portions

-clothing.
-Unfortunately, the Courts have held that where the officers
+of the defendant's clothing.
+Unfortunately, the Courts have held that

-feel or manipulate an area of clothing and determine through training
+where the officers feel or manipulate an area of clothing and determine

 A search subsequent to arrest also may carry constitutional safeguards